TobiasLenander01/LundaLife/README.md

+# LundaLife

 ## About

 A next js app that loads events from the STUK API and displays them on a google map.
 Users can filter events by organization and view event details.
+Visit [LundaLife](https://lundalife.netlify.app/) to explore events in Lund, Sweden.

 ## License